oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

   If either test fails, check the credentials, networking, and endpoint configuration of the connection before you retry.

-    > **Note:** The test connection may fail the first time with a timeout error (e.g., “Cause: Failed to connect to adb.<region>.com:1522, reason: curl: (28) Resolving timed out after 5000 milliseconds”).
+    > **Note:** The test connection may fail the first time with the timeout error: “Failed to connect to adb.<region>.com:1522, reason: curl: (28) Resolving timed out after 5000 milliseconds”.
 This is expected behavior.
 Running the test a second time typically returns a Success result.

 3. After both connection tests are successful, click the source connection name to view the source connection's details.

    ![Select source connection name](./images/02-03-source-conn-details.png " ")

-    > **Tip:** Open the source and target database details in a new browser tab or window because you'll need them later.
+    > **Tip:** Open the source and target connection details in a new browser tab or window because you'll need them later.

 4. On the **ATP POS Source Connection** details page, under **Connection information**, click the **Database** name.